 Toes dipped in the virtual world

-The world of fashion is no stranger with weaving the surreal into the real world.
+The world of fashion is no stranger to weaving the surreal into the real world.
 All you need to do is look at some of the bizarre creations heading down the catwalk to know that!
 But the industry is also beginning to thread truly unreal elements into their shows through the use of animated character appearing on the catwalk.
 London Fashion Week 2019 saw the runway host not only models, but tigers and dragons soaring around the models.
 The animations were a fantastic demonstration of state-of-the-art augmented reality, as well as showing how the world of animation has a place in fashion.

 The next step: as worn by Elsa?